Natrone Means

 Natrone Jermaine Means (born April 26, 1972) is an American former professional football player who was a running back in the National Football League (NFL) for the San Diego Chargers, Jacksonville Jaguars, and Carolina Panthers from 1993 to 2000.

-He was selected by the Chargers in the second round (41st overall) of the 1993 NFL Draft.
-In 1994, he was selected to the Pro Bowl during San Diego's Super Bowl season.
+Means played college football for the North Carolina Tar Heels.
+He was selected by the Chargers in the second round (41st overall) of the 1993 NFL draft.
+In 1994, he was selected for the Pro Bowl during San Diego's Super Bowl season.
 He is a member of the San Diego Chargers 50th Anniversary Team.

-Means was nicknamed Natrone "Refried" Means and, later, "Natrone Means Business" by ESPN's Chris Berman, He is currently an assistant coach at North Carolina.
+Means was nicknamed Natrone "Refried" Means and, later, "Natrone Means Business" by ESPN's Chris Berman.
+He is currently an assistant coach for the Tar Heels.

+Early life and high school career

+Means' love for football began by watching his older brother one season at football practice.
+He then started playing Pee Wee football at age 7.

+Means attended Central Cabarrus High School in Concord, North Carolina in Cabarrus County.
+He started on the junior varsity football team for the Central Cabarrus Vikings as a freshman in 1986.
+After only seven games, he was promoted to the varsity team his freshman season.
+As a sophomore, he played on the varsity team as a running back and cornerback.
+His first two touches that season were 60-plus yard touchdown scores.
+He went on to have standout junior and senior seasons.
+As a senior, he ran for more than 2,300 yards and 33 touchdowns while playing in the second half of games only twice during the regular season.
+During high school, Means was recruited by several large universities including the University of North Carolina at Chapel Hill, the University of South Carolina, Florida State University, and the University of Tennessee.

 College career

-Means attended the University of North Carolina at Chapel Hill and finished his career with 605 rushing attempts for 3,074 yards (5.1 yards per rushing attempt avg.), and 34 touchdowns, and hauled in 61 receptions for 500 yards (8.19 yards per rec. avg.).
+Means attended the University of North Carolina at Chapel Hill and finished his career with 605 rushing attempts of 3,074 yards (5.1 yards per rushing attempt avg.), and 34 touchdowns, and hauled in 61 receptions of 500 yards (8.19 yards per rec. avg.).
 He rushed for more than 1,000 yards as both a sophomore and junior.